nschlia/ffmpegfs/README.md

 Web site:<br />
 https://nschlia.github.io/ffmpegfs/<br />

 *Release 1.0 is out!
-Now work commences on V1.1 and V1.2 bringing nice new features like video rescaling, DVD support and WAV format.
+Now work commences on V1.1 and V1.2 bringing nice new features like DVD support.
 So please stay tuned.*

 ffmpegfs is a read-only FUSE filesystem which transcodes between audio and video formats on the fly when opened and read.